Akasho09/sem5/Computer Architecture/Sessional2/hazards.md

 2. Structural Hazard
 3. Control Hazards

+# structural hazard.
+It means that the hardware cannot support the combination of instructions that we want to execute in the same clock cycle.
+A structural hazard in the laundry room would occur if we used a washer- dryer combination instead of a separate washer and dryer, or if our roommate was busy doing something else and wouldn’t put clothes away.
+Our carefully scheduled pipeline plans would then be foiled.

 # Data Hazards
 Data hazards occur when the pipeline must be stalled because one step must wait for another to complete. eg add $s0, $t0, $t1